Sober Moms: Explaining Drinking to My Daughter

 So back to basics!
 I started by explaining that alcohol is added to some drinks, like beer, wine and liquor.
 Usually beer and wine are served straight out of the bottle or can, and liquors are mixed with another drinks, like a coke or sprite.
 I explained that many people drink alcoholic drinks with dinner, or when they are celebrating something.
 Small amounts of alcohol, maybe a drink or two can make a person feel more relaxed.
 Some people feel happier and as if they are having more fun.
 But, larger amounts of alcohol have quite an opposite effect on people, and they begin to lose some control of their body.
 They may talk loud, have a hard time walking and may fall into deep sleep, often called passing out.
 Then I ended by stating that by law you have to be 21 to drink any drink that has alcohol in it.

 Then she asked the last question: My dad drinks, is he drinking too much?
 This question really scared me, and I did not have a good answer for it, or at least not one that I wanted to share with my daughter.
 However, I do think he drinks too much; he was my drinking buddy when we were together.
 He still drinks every day and sometimes he drinks to excess.
 I can tell because his speech gets really slurred and he does not make sense when he talks.
 Nevertheless, his drinking has never caused him to have any consequences, as if it caused me.
 He is more of a sipper, he does not get drunk often, but he drinks every day.
-Is he an alcoholic?
+Does he have a problem?
 Hmm, well, it is not for me to make that judgment.

 Therefore, I skipped this question, just for now, so I can figure out how to answer it properly.
 I told her that I was not sure and we can talk about it little later.